DinaPapsujevica/MP3-TheBookClub/README.md

 As the background image was chosen in bright color itself, all other element colors are chosen neutral.
 For example, text color is white, buttons and icons are nude/brown shade, the color name is Contessa.
 This color was chosen because the same shade is a girl's sweater.
 This color match gives an overall clean feeling.
-The only elements which differ are Edit and Delete buttons.
+The only elements which differs is Delete buttons.
 They were left with their original color from Bootstrap, emphasizing these call-to-action buttons.

 #### Icons